SAP-samples/cf-routing-samples/README.md

 The samples provided in this repository are intended to run in a Cloud Foundry environment.
 Each of the samples may contain further information on specific technical requirements.

-Samples are provided in different programming languages and require the respective runtime environment for development.
+Samples are provided in the following programming languages and require the respective runtime environment for development:
+* go
+* java
+* node
+* python
+* ruby
 ## Download and Installation

 These samples are provided as source code and should be seen as starting point or reference on how to approach or solve a particular requirement.